What is Java ?

 How it works

 They produces applets (browser-run programs), which facilitate graphical user interface (GUI) and object interaction by Internet users.
-Prior to Java applets, Web pages were typically static and non-interactive.
+Prior to applets, Web pages were typically static and non-interactive.
 The applets have diminished in popularity with the release of competing products, such as Adobe Flash and Microsoft Silverlight.

 The applets run in a Web browser with Java Virtual Machine (JVM), which translates Java bytecode into native processor instructions and allows indirect OS or platform program execution.
 JVM provides the majority of components needed to run bytecode, which is usually smaller than executable programs written through other programming languages.
 Bytecode cannot run if a system lacks required JVM.